react-static/react-static/CONTRIBUTING.md

 ## Testing

-Unfortunately, there are no official tests for React-Static yet.
-If you would like to write the, please do!
+Unfortunately, there are no official tests for React Static yet.
+If you would like to write them, please do!
 Now is a great time as the library is very stable.
 Since we do not have any unit or integration tests in place, please take great care to test your changes on as many examples as possible, including your own in production if necessary.